LandonDoyle7599/HPC-Final/README.md

 For the GPU implementation we took our serial implementation and changed as little as possible to preserve code modularity, but we did create a kMeansClustering kernel that takes in the data, clusters, and epochs and performs the kMeansClustering algorithm.
 We also create an on device function calculateDistance to easily calculate the distance between two points.

 The most important thing to get right in this implementation was the memory management.
 We needed to allocate memory for the data, clusters, and distances.
 We also needed to copy the data and clusters to the device, and copy the clusters back to the host after each epoch.
 Keeping track of the the thread we were on within the kernel was also important, because we needed to know which cluster to update.
 The slowest part of this implementation was copying the data and clusters back and forth between the host and device, because we have to do that for each epoch in order to consolidate data and then fix upon completion.

+### Parallel CPU Implementation

+For the parallel CPU implementation we took our serial implementation and changed it to use Open MP.
+As with the GPU paralleization, the main consideration we had was on the nested loops iterating over every point.
+This was the loop we parallelized, allowing each thread to use a chunk of the total number of points (1,240,425).
+In the case of 5 threads, each thread works on 1240425/5 = 248085 points.
+We let OpenMP handle the distribution of data.
+After each thread is completed, we need to update the clusters, then restart the loop for the next epoch.

+### Distributed CPU Implementation

+For the distributed CPU implementation we wanted to be able to use as much code as possible from the serial implementation, but MPI required us to pass arrays around rather than points.
+This required rewriting the shared functions and creating our own distributed version called `calculateKMean` and `updateCnetroidDataDistributed`.They take in arrays of clusters, denoted with k's and arrays of the data points.
+Each process has its own chunk of data it is working on, called recv_x recv_y and recv_z.
+Each process handles their subset of the points and compares it against the clusters.
+After each process is done, we need to update the clusters, then restart the loop for the next epoch, and then broadcast the updated clusters to all processes.

+To ensure the data could be distributed across any number of processors we used ScatterV to distribute the data and allowed each process to only work on its specified points.
+We had process 0 handle the serial implementation at the beginning and the comparison of points at the end to validate accuracy.

 ## Analysis